Sabbats – The Wheel of the YearCoven of the Goddess

 For many pagans, Samhain marks the first Sabbat.
 For me, however, the Wheel of the Year begins at Yule, when we mark the rebirth of the sun’s long cycle from darkness into light and back into darkness again.

 At Yule, the nights are at their longest.
-Winter begins, but is not yet at its peak.
+Winter begins but is not yet at its peak.
 There are three months or more before spring.
-And still, there is call for celebration because from now until Litha, the summer solstice, the days will begin to grow longer.
+And still, there is a call for celebration because from now until Litha, the summer solstice, the days will begin to grow longer.

 Some pagan traditions observe Yule as the birthday of the God, a “Child of Promise” who is reborn with the returning sun (or Son for modern Christians, although Jesus is believed to have actually been born in the spring).
 At this date, the coupling of the crone and the God at Beltane results in the birth of the new god as the old god passes into eternal night.